Essential thrombocythaemia (ET)

 Back to top

-In addition to the treatments and check-ups recommended by your haematologist, you may want to look at additional ways of optimising your health and feeling the best you can.
-Things like following a healthy diet, drinking plenty of fluids, staying active and giving up smoking are good for your general health.
-These steps can also help reduce the risk complications such as blood clots.
-Your doctor or specialist nurse can give you information and support that fits your individual situation.
+Alongside the treatments and checkups recommended by your haematologist, you may want to look at ways of staying healthy.
+Following a healthy diet, drinking plenty of fluids, staying active and not smoking are good for your general health.
+This may also help reduce the risk of complications such as blood clots.
+Your doctor or specialist nurse can give you advice about this.

 Leukaemia CARE is a national group promoting the welfare of people with leukaemia and other blood disorders.
-Has regional support groups.
+It has regional support groups in many counties.

 This information has been compiled using information from a number of reliable sources, including: